A hybrid approach to long-term binary neutron-star simulations: Results

 Let us first compare the behaviour of the rest-mass density (left column) in the three different snapshots.
 Overall, it is clear that \BHAC can reproduce the structure of the binary merger remnant very well, especially in the inner regions (\ie $r \lesssim 10\,{\rm km}$) and quite independently of the HO time.
 Obviously, since the \BHAC simulations are in 2D only, the corresponding profiles are smoother than those from \FIL but the differences are apparent only when reported in a logarithmic scale, as we do in Fig.~\ref{fig:DD2BNS_1dslices}.
 Note also that the rest-mass profile in the remnant does not change considerably between $\bar{t}=100\,{\rm ms}$ (which represents the last time of the solution from \FILns) and $\bar{t}=1000\,{\rm ms}$, with the structure of the remnant from \BHAC being only slightly more diffused than that from \FIL (\cf different profiles from $10 \lesssim r \lesssim 20\,{\rm km}$).

 Similar considerations apply also to the specific internal energy (middle row), where the \BHAC solution with $t_{\mathrm{HO},2}$ (red solid line) shows a better agreement with the reference \FIL solution as compared to that with $t_{\mathrm{HO},1}$ (blue solid line).
 The evolution of the temperature profile, on the other hand, can show more visible differences and is more sensitive on the HO time (not shown in Fig.~\ref{fig:DD2BNS_1dslices}).
 More specifically, the \BHAC solution with $t_{\mathrm{HO},1}$ shows larger values of the temperature in the region $5 \lesssim r \lesssim 20\,{\rm km}$, and smaller values in the more internal regions of the remnant, \ie for $r \lesssim 5\,{\rm km}$; furthermore the temperature profile in \BHAC in this inner core also exhibits oscillations that have small amplitude and short wavelengths.
 The origin of these differences can be attributed to three main origins.
 First, the initialization of the CFC field variables on the initial slice inevitably introduces fluctuations that are magnified in the behaviour of the temperature.
+This is due to the fact that the gauges undergo a sudden change upon import and that the given HO data is not purely conformally flat.
+In turn, the metric initialization induces slight differences in the values of $\rho, Y_e, \epsilon$.
 Second, the initial differences in $\epsilon$ and $Y_e$ between \FIL and \BHAC are of the same order as those in $\rho$ and, especially after metric initialization, such initial differences become larger when the new constraints are satisfied.
 As a result, the accuracy of the calculation of the temperature as a function $T = T(\rho, \epsilon, Y_e)$ -- which already suffers from a poor resolution of the tabulated EOS at these regimes and from a high-power dependence of $T$ from $\epsilon$ in regions of high rest-mass density -- is further affected.
 Third, the small fluctuations in the temperature produced in the conversion from $\epsilon$ to $T$ in the table are more easily averaged in a 3D simulation (where every cell has six neighbours to average with) than in a 2D simulation.
-Indeed, we observe that these oscillations are absent in the 3D \texttt{head-on} simulation presented in Sec.~\ref{sec:head-on}.
+Moreover, the timeslice where we perform HO of the 3D \texttt{head-on} simulation is generated by \texttt{FUKA}~at $t=0$, is nearly conformally flat, and this drastically reduces the differences induced by differences in the gauges between \FIL and \BHAC.
+Indeed, we observe that these oscillations are absent in the 3D \texttt{head-on} simulation presented in Sec.~\ref{sec:head-on} or when evolving the post-merger data from \FIL in 3D~\cite{Jiang2024:inprep}.